 Fundamentally, hope motivates and inspires us to strive for better outcomes in our lives.
 We might hope for a better marriage, improved health, healthier relationships, an exciting career, more money, and greater knowledge for a prosperous future.
 Because we hope and desire something better, we are motivated to learn and do the work necessary to achieve what we hope to accomplish.
 For example, I hope and desire to love from a pure heart.
 Therefore, I am willing to learn why I am not loving well and change my wrong thinking and beliefs, so I can love from a pure heart.
 But ultimately, our hope is in God to help us accomplish His sovereign will for our lives.

 Each one of us hopes for different things, but do we have the faith to believe things can be different and God will help us?
-Also, hope connotes a time of waiting in anticipation for something and trusting for a desired result.
+Also, hope connotes a time of waiting in anticipation for something and trusting for the desired result.
 I hope one day I will have a good relationship with my oldest son.
 I have to wait on the Lord to bring about my desire.

 Complete healing begins with spiritual healing.
-If you do not have hope and assurance of salvation and eternal life, confess that you are a sinner in need of forgiveness and salvation from the wrath of God (see John 3:36; Romans 5:9; Ephesians 5:5-6; Colossians 3:5-7).
+If you do not have the hope and assurance of salvation and eternal life, confess that you are a sinner in need of forgiveness and salvation from the wrath of God (see John 3:36; Romans 5:9; Ephesians 5:5-6; Colossians 3:5-7).
 Confess that Jesus Christ is God the Son, who died to pay the debt for your sin; forgives your sins and frees you from sins control (see John 1:29; 1 John 4:15; 1 Pet 1:18-19; Col 1:14; & Gal 5:1).
 When you confess this with your mouth and believe it with your heart, then God the Holy Spirit and His love, life, and light enter into your heart (See Gal 4:6 & 1 Cor 6:17), which is the beginning of the healing process.